Fathers & Suns: Cultural references

 The title of the episode alludes to the 1862 novel Fathers and Sons by Ivan Turgenev.

-Lister learned in "Ouroboros" (series VII) that he was his own dad and his mum was Kristine Kochanski.
+Lister learned in "Ouroboros" (Series VII) that he was his own dad and his mum was Kristine Kochanski.

 When Rimmer and Kryten initialise Pree, the start-up sequence for SUSE Linux Enterprise Desktop can be seen running in the background.

 Rimmer and Kryten mention Holly before they start up Pree.
 Holly was last seen in Series VIII episode "Only the Good..." and they mentioned Holly was offline due to water damage in Back to Earth after Lister had left a bath running for nine years and the Skutters hadn't dried him out.

 The voice of Taiwan Tony and his phrase "it very strange question" is based on the British spoof Japanese game show Banzai.

 Critical reception

 Reviews for the second episode were generally positive.
-SFX magazine gave it four stars out of five stating that the episode "So, Red Dwarf.
+SFX gave it four stars out of five, stating: "So, Red Dwarf.
 It’s still still got it."
-Starburst magazine gave it 7 stars out of 10, and said that the episode "didn’t quite live up to the high standards set by last week’s series opener but it was still a thoroughly enjoyable outing and a promising continuation of the series.
+Starburst gave it seven stars out of ten, and said that the episode "didn’t quite live up to the high standards set by last week’s series opener but it was still a thoroughly enjoyable outing and a promising continuation of the series.
 Radio Times, however, called it "a slightly baggier, flabbier episode than last week’s series opener, with a couple of set-pieces that outstay their welcome."